AlexNabokikh/nix-config/README.md

-make nixos-rebuild     # NixOS make darwin-rebuild    # macOS make flake-check       # validate the flake make bootstrap-mac     # install Nix and nix-darwin on a fresh Mac
+make nixos-rebuild     # NixOS make darwin-rebuild    # macOS make flake-check       # validate the flake
 ```

 `make help` lists all targets.
 The `Makefile` defaults to `.#$(hostname)`, so flake outputs named after the machine's hostname are selected automatically.